 - The main advantage of this is that the system responds quickly when it is powered.

-- That rapid response is one of the most important factors in resolving the applications of solenoids.
+- Rapid response is one of the most important factors in resolving the applications of solenoids.

 Like this post?
 Share it with your friends!